 Lobster doesn’t need to be drowned in butter to be delicious (and for those of you who love the Maine-style lobster rolls, it doesn’t need to be drowned in mayo either).
 In fact, with a light, tangy bit of lemon, it’s pretty amazing on its own.

 This lobster salad is summer on a plate.
 Loaded with creamy avocados, crisp red bell peppers, salty feta cheese and kalamata olives and, of course, the sweet-savory chunks of fresh lobster meat, it’s filling but still light.
 Digging into this salad is a decadent pleasure without all the guilt.
 Served on a bed of smooth, mild Bibb lettuce, it’s a perfect summer salad.

-And the crux that brings all the flavors and textures together?
+And the crux that brings all the flavors and textures together in this lobster salad?
 The easy homemade lemon vinaigrette.
 Just divine.

 - 4 ounces feta cheese, cubed or crumbled